 As you may already be aware, ticks on dogs and other pets can be very unpleasant.
 They crawl and climb up long grass and weeds, which is where they could easily attach themselves to your pets fur as they walk past.

-Especially during the summer months, it’s common to want to take your dog on lovely long woodland walks, however this is where ticks on dogs are most likely to occur, so it’s essential to know what to look out for, and how to check your pet for ticks when they have returned from their walk.
+Especially during the autumn months, it’s common to want to take your dog on lovely long woodland walks, however this is where ticks on dogs are most likely to occur, so it’s essential to know what to look out for, and how to check your pet for ticks when they have returned from their walk.

 Bacteria or parasites that are found in the tick’s saliva could cause tick-borne diseases such as Lyme Disease.
 Your pet may show no symptoms of lyme disease, however they may experience fever and loss of appetite, or sore and swollen joints as a result.